-The station was originally an AM daytimer and throughout its life went through a series of call letters and formats before going 24 hours in the 1980s.
-In 2001 they gave New Orleans its first Business Talk format.
+The station was originally an AM day timer and throughout its life, it went through a series of call letters and formats before going 24 hours in the 1980s.
+In 2001, WGSO gave New Orleans its first Business Talk format.

 Originally, 990-AM was WJMR.
 It joined the AM band on January 27, 1946.
 The station was owned by George Mayoral and broadcast from the Jung Hotel in downtown New Orleans.
 It later became the sister station of WJMR-FM (Currently WEZB-FM) and WJMR-TV (Currently WVUE-TV) (New Orleans second television station in 1953).